top of page

 Asst.
 Coach

-Kyle Gallagher enters his second season has an assistant coach at Bucknell University.
+Kyle Gallagher enters his third season has an assistant coach at Bucknell University.
 Gallagher entered the Bucknell program after 10 years of coaching experience, including 6 years at the collegiate level.

 Gallagher's college coaching career included Salisbury University (2019-2020) Susquehanna University (2016-2018) and Widener University (2015).
 In that time he has been an Offensive Coordinator (2016-2017), Defensive Coordinator (2018), Goalie coach and Faceoff coach.